muhammadsalman010906/terra-house-real-estate-website/README.md

 Terra House Real Estate Website

-A simple front-end real estate website built using HTML and CSS.
+A responsive front-end real estate website designed to display property listings with a modern UI.

+---

 Features
-- Property listings UI
+- Home page with property listings
+- About and contact sections
-- Responsive design
+- Responsive design for mobile and desktop
-- Modern layout
+- Clean UI layout

+---

-Tech Used
+Technologies Used
 - HTML
 - CSS
+- JavaScript

+---

 Author
 Muhammad Salman

+Note
+This project focuses on front-end design and layout structure for a real estate website.